jwentong/jwentong.github.io/service.md

 * IEEE Transaction on Cognitive Communications and Networking
 * IEEE Communications Magazine
 * IEEE Transactions on Mobile Computing
+* IEEE Transactions on Machine Learning in Communications and Networks
+* IEEE Internet of Things Journal
 * IEEE Journal on Selected Areas in Communications
 * IEEE Communications Letters
 * IEEE Wireless Communications Letters